 Note that the Night mode may be adjusted directly any time that Dolby Digital surround mode is selected by pressing the Night button 2.
-When the button is pressed, the words D -RANGE followed by the current setting (MID, MAX, OFF) will appear in the lower third of the video screen and in the Main Information Display 3.
-Press the ▲/▼ buttons 3 within five seconds to select the desired setting, then press Set 5 to confirm the setting.
+When the button is pressed, the words D -RANGE followed by the current setting (MID, MAX, OFF) will appear in the lower third of the video screen and in the Main Information Display 23.
+Press the ▲/▼ buttons 2 within five seconds to select the desired setting, then press Set 3 to confirm the setting.

-On the DTS menu, the selection choices made with the ◀/▶ Buttons (5) (7) on the remote are determined by a combination of the type of DTS program material in use and whether the 5.1 or 6.1/7.1 speaker output configuration is in use.
+On the DTS menu, the selection choices made with the ◀/► Buttons 5 on the remote are determined by the type of DTS program material in use.